Better templates than any other website builder. Visually stunning, mobile-responsive designs that make your site look professional.

 Is Squarespace good for ecommerce?

 Yes!
-Squarespace is not a specialised ecommerce builder like Shopify, but it does offer great ecommerce features which are integrated into its professional template designs.
-These features include a built-in shopping cart, unlimited products, the ability to sell physical, digital and service-based products, as well as accepting payments through Stripe, PayPal, and Apple Pay in 13 different currencies.
-Read our in-depth Squarespace eCommerce Review for more details.
+Squarespace is not a specialized ecommerce builder like Shopify, but it does offer great ecommerce features which are integrated into its professional template designs.
+These features include a built-in shopping cart, unlimited products, and the ability to sell physical, digital and service-based products.
+Read our in-depth Squarespace ecommerce Review for more details.

 Is Squarespace good for SEO?

 Yes!
 Squarespace has all the standard SEO tools built in to help your page rank in search results, such as title tags, keyword targeting, and mobile friendly pages.
-But Squarespace also allows you to customize your website title to be different from your URL and automatically creates a sitemap to help Google process your website in its indexing.
+But Squarespace also goes the extra mile, allowing you to customize your website title to be different from your URL (among other inspired touches).